Garcinia mannii

-Garcinia mannii is a dioecious and evergreen flowering tree in the family Clusiaceae or Guttiferae.
+Garcinia mannii is a dioecious and evergreen flowering tree in the family Clusiaceae (Guttiferae).
 The specific epithet (mannii) honors German botanist Gustav Mann.
-It is not to be confused with Garcinia mannii var. brevipedicellata, a synonym for Garcinia brevipedicellata.

 Distribution

 Garcinia mannii is native to southern Guinea and Liberia east to Nigeria and south to Gabon and western Democratic Republic of the Congo.

 Description

 Its leaves are elliptical in shape and slightly rounded, and the flowers have four red petals with yellow-orange centers.
-They occur on long stems in clusters of 1-2.
+They occur on long stems in clusters of 1–2.
 Mature trees are often densely branched, with the foliage often concealing the trunk.
 The branches often appear relatively close to the ground.
 The bark is brown in color and relatively smooth.

 Uses

 Due to the chemical composition of the plant, it is used as a chewing stick across its native range.